isezen/testscript/ironfish.md

 ironfish chain:download
 ```

 ## Set Graffiti and Telemetry
-To be able to earn points, you have to set your graffiti and Telemetry.
+You can simply run `ironfish testnet` command to set your graffiti and telemetry or run the commands below.
 You have to register yourself to set a graffiti/username.
 Register here https://testnet.ironfish.network/signup

 ```sh
 ironfish config:set blockGraffiti YOUR_GRAFFITI_NAME
 ironfish config:set enableTelemetry true